 Keep reading for more interesting facts about January 29th in history!

-Cristiano Ronaldo became the 1st non-Spanish player to captain Real Madrid.
+2014 Cristiano Ronaldo became the first non-Spanish player to captain Real Madrid.

-President George.
-W. Bush gave his State of Union Address.
+2002 President George W. Bush gave his State of Union Address.

-He announced that North Korea, Iran and Iraq were all threats to America's way of life.
+He announced that North Korea, Iran, and Iraq were threats to America's way of life.

-Margaret Thatcher became first post-war prime minister refused a degree.
+1985 Margaret Thatcher became the first post-war prime minister who was refused a degree.

-The New York Evening Mirror published Edgar Allan Poe’s famous poem “The Raven”.
+1845 The New York Evening Mirror published Edgar Allan Poe’s famous poem “The Raven.”

-One of William Shakespeare’s most acclaimed plays “Romeo & Juliet” was performed for the first time.
+1595 One of William Shakespeare’s most acclaimed plays, “Romeo & Juliet” was performed for the first time.

 “The future doesn’t belong to the fainthearted; it belongs to the brave.”